 If there is a dispute concerning the materials to be considered in a credit arbitration, then any participating writer or the Guild can request a Pre-Arbitration Hearing.
 For example, if there is a dispute concerning the proper chronological sequence of the written work, this question may be raised at a Pre-Arbitration Hearing.
 Other issues decided at Pre-Arbitration Hearings include disputes as to the authenticity, authorship, completeness or identification of materials.

-Generally, the writer requesting the hearing meets with the PRB panel first and provides information relevant to the issues raised in the appeal.
-Other participating writers are then given the opportunity to meet individually with the PRB and respond to the information presented and give any additional input.
-Like Pre-Arbitration Hearings, the tenor of a PRB hearing is generally informal.
-Although some writers choose to bring a representative, such as an attorney or agent, to these hearings, it is not considered to be necessary or required.
+A Special Committee consisting of three members of the Guild conducts the Pre-Arbitration Hearing.
+These panelists also serve as members of the TV or Screen Credits Committee and have vast experience as arbiters.
+Generally, the writer requesting the hearing meets with the Special Committee first to explain the nature of the dispute and presents information or documents relevant to the issues raised.
+Other participating writers are then given the opportunity to meet individually with the Special Committee and respond to the information presented and give any additional input.
+Generally, the tenor of these hearings is informal.
+Although some writers choose to bring a representative, such as an attorney or agent, to these hearings, it is not considered necessary or required.
 The entire credit determination procedure should be viewed as a writer-to-writer process.